 The next picture shows a 4-year-old seedling, grown in a 5-gallon standard pot.
-The taproot is this seedling comes from about 1" below from the top roots from the side of the main taproot.
+The taproot is only about 5" long.
+It tapered down very quickly and disappeared into "normal" size roots.
+The stronger root on this seedling comes from about 1" below from the top roots from the side of the main taproot.
 It hit the pot wall and bended inside and rolled at the pot bottom.
 Most roots are growing outward and down at about 15 degrees.
 This is why they hit the pot wall so quickly.